reaktivo/WebFundamentals/src/content/en/fundamentals/design-and-ui/animations/animating-between-views.md

 Success: Try to maintain 60fps for all of your animations.
 That way, your users won't see stuttering animations that interfere with their experience.
 Ensure that any animating element has `will-change` set for anything you plan to change well ahead of the animation starting.
 For view transitions, it’s highly likely you will want to use `will-change: transform`.

-## Use translations to move between views
+## Use Translations to move between views

 <div class="attempt-left">
   <figure>